 - carrying out work on trees because they may be interfering with television or radio signals

-- collecting fallen leaves and similar deposits including sap, blossom, catkins, fruit, nuts, berries and cones
+- carrying out work due to fallen leaves and similar deposits including sap, blossom, catkins, fruit, nuts, berries, cones and bird droppings

 - pruning trees to improve views

-Under the Highways Act 1980, we may ask you to cut back any hedges that come through onto a road or footpath.
-Generally, we will ask you to trim your hedges during the autumn and winter, to avoid disturbing nesting birds and other small mammals breeding in hedges.
+If there is no immediate danger, we ask you to trim your trees and hedges during the autumn and winter, to avoid disturbing nesting birds and other small breeding mammals.
 This is in line with the 'Code of Good Practice for Highway Maintenance'.
-During spring and summer, we may also ask you to trim your hedges if they are a danger to people using the highway.

 When you cut your hedges, you must make sure that you immediately remove any cuttings which fall onto a road or footpath.
 Hedge cuttings left on roads are dangerous - people may be injured and cyclists can be left stranded if thorns puncture their tyres.
 You must also remove any cuttings which fall into roadside ditches, road gullies and drainage grips (cut into verges to help with road drainage).